BrendanBondurant/knowledge-base/the-good-thing/ep01/ep01-10-seniority-boldness-it-depends.md

   - Stefan Avram
   - WunderGraph
   - Dunning Kruger
-summary: Jens reflects on an early moment in his career when he encountered someone vastly more experienced, which humbled him and changed how he spoke about technical topics.
-He ties this to the Dunning Kruger effect and the common early-career mistake of making bold claims.
-Over time, he learned the value of saying it depends as a marker of true seniority and perspective.
-Stefan builds on this by explaining how that shift in mindset transforms how you evaluate problems.
-They begin to transition into a discussion of Jens first startup failure and what lessons came from it.
+summary: Jens reflects on a humbling moment early in his career when meeting someone far more skilled, which reshaped how he spoke about technical topics.
+He ties this growth to the Dunning–Kruger effect, emphasizing how true seniority is marked by humility and saying “it depends.”
+Stefan expands on how this mindset shift changes how engineers approach problem-solving.
+They begin setting up the narrative around Jens’ first startup failure
 ---